umake/make/README.md

 variable `BIN` whith its name in Config.mk.
 Then  *voilà*: it will compile everything perfectly (at least as perfect as your program...)

+#### Single-directory projects ####

+Do you have old single-directory code that is getting out of control?
+We also have a solution! `make standard` checks and separates your files in our default directory structure.
+Improve your organization (and use a great new tool) with almost no work!

 #### Git submodule ####

 To keep a copy of this project as a submodule, just clone it in your